 Less than 2% of all mined diamonds are Type IIa, while most gem-quality synthetic diamonds are Type IIa.
 So this is a pretty good indicator that the gem is lab-grown.
 However, it is important to realize that there are still 2% of natural diamonds that are Type IIa, so this test is not 100% conclusive.

-HPHT synthetic diamonds often contain metal inclusions such as iron, nickel and cobalt, because these metals are used during the growth process and sometimes they enter the diamond crystal.
+HPHT synthetic diamonds often contain metal inclusions such as iron, nickel and cobalt, as these metals are used during the growth process, and sometimes they enter the diamond crystal.

-CVD diamond never contains metal inclusions, but they often come with graphite or other mineral inclusions that are a result of their growth process.
+CVD diamonds never contain metal inclusions, but they often come with graphite or other mineral inclusions, which are a result of their growth process.

 Synthetic diamonds exhibit strong and unusual fluorescence.
 Natural diamonds exhibit the strongest fluorescence under long-wave UV, while synthetic diamonds show the reverse reaction – they exhibit the strongest reaction under shortwave.

 Although natural diamonds can fluoresce almost any colour, the most common colours seen are blue, yellow and white.
 Synthetic diamonds exhibit green, yellow-green, yellow, orange and vivid red.
-Lab-grown diamonds can also exhibit phosphorescence when they might glow for a minute or more even after the UV-lamp is turned off.
+Lab-grown diamonds can also exhibit phosphorescence when they glow for a minute or more, even after the UV lamp is turned off.